The new Era of search engine optimisation.

-Now when user experience has become so important, what should be our approach to optimise our websites according to user preferences?
-Here I am going to discuss about some ideas to provide better user experience and thereby secure higher search engine rankings for your website:
+Now when user experience has become so important, what should be our approach to optimize our websites according to user preferences?
+Here I am going to discuss some ideas to provide better user experience and thereby secure higher search engine rankings for your site:

 Provide the right answers

 Have you heard about the term “mobilegeddon”?
 This is the name given to major search engine algorithm update released by Google.
-Through this update Google provided better search engine visibility for sites that are optimised for a mobile platform over their other competitors.
-This was indeed a path breaking change in the SEO community and traffic for many websites was affected.
-When this update took place, 40% of the Fortune 500 websites were not mobile optimized and the update affected the online presence of many biggies in a bad way.
+Through this update, Google provided better search engine visibility for sites that are optimized for a mobile platform over their other competitors.
+This was indeed a path-breaking change in the SEO community and traffic for many websites was affected.
+When this update took place, 40% of the Fortune 500 websites were not mobile optimized, and the update changed the online presence of many biggies in a wrong way.

 Through this update Google made it loud and clear, it’s time to cater to the needs of mobile internet users.
-Website with lots of animations and images won’t be suitable for a mobile user as they have limited bandwidth, limited amount of data and lesser speed than the desktop users.
-So websites should have a minimal version which would load easily in a mobile device.
+Website with lots of animations and images won’t be suitable for a mobile user as they have limited bandwidth, the limited amount of data and lesser speed than the desktop users.
+So websites should have a minimal version which would load quickly on a mobile device.

 Learn from user experience metrics

-Once you have taken enough measures to provide optimized web content and a good mobile experience, next step is to find out how the changes you made is affecting the user experience.
+Once you have taken enough measures to provide optimized web content and good mobile experience, the next step is to find out how the changes you made is affecting the user experience.
 There are free tools like Google Analytics to do this job for you.
-There are different metrics like bounce rate, time spent on site, pages per visit, return visitor rates, conversion rates etc which could give insights about the user experience provided by you.
+There are different metrics like bounce rate, time spent on site, pages per visit, return visitor rates, conversion rates, etc. which could give insights about the user experience provided by you.

-Search engines make use of their internet browsers to get data regarding what people are doing on internet.
-They use this data to understand whether users are having a positive user experience on a particular website.
+Search engines make use of their internet browsers to get data regarding what people are doing on the internet.
+They use this data to understand whether users have a positive user experience on a particular website.
 Websites providing better user experience are rewarded with a higher ranking in the search results.

 Role of Social Media

-And lastly an effective use of Social media can have a positive impact on your search engine rankings.
-This is exactly the reason for which most companies; regardless of how dry and boring their industries are, actively participate in Social media sites like Twitter, Face book, Instagram, LinkedIn etc. This is not because they expect customer turnout in large number from these sites.
+And lastly, the practical use of Social media can have a positive impact on your search engine rankings.
+This is precisely the reason for which most companies; regardless of how dry and boring their industries are, actively participate in Social media sites like Twitter, Facebook, Instagram, LinkedIn, etc. This is not because they expect customer turnout in large number from these sites.
 This is because they are aware that, the search engines judge the user experience provided by the company, through various signals they receive from social media.

 People like to talk about an experience they enjoyed.
-So imagine if you could open a platform in social media like a face book page for your company for the users to express their experience.
+So imagine if you could open a platform in social media like a facebook page for your company for the users to express their experience.
 This could have a positive effect on your search engine rankings as Google would reward you for the user experience you provided.
-Posting links about various products in your website and other important information are also helpful.
+Posting links to various products on your website and other valuable information are also helpful.

-Another important medium to help in getting positive social signals is blogging.
+Another vital medium to help in getting positive social signals is blogging.
 These days most of the websites have blogs associated with it.
-Blogs serve dual purpose.
-On one hand it’s a source of valuable and informative content for the users enhancing user experience.
-At the same time, by sharing these blogs on your social media platforms you can increase your social media signals.
+Blogs serve the dual purpose.
+On the one hand, it’s a source of valuable and informative content for the users enhancing user experience.
+At the same time, by sharing these blogs on your social media platforms, you can increase your social media signals.